MoonChel/blog/content/posts/yet-another-new-tab-editor.md

 ---
 Last week I was looking for chrome extension, which will support some simple notes management in new browser tab, plus markdown editor.

 I failed.
-I hate to fail.
+I hate failure.

 Here is my version of notes editor in new tab.